Bob Kudelski: Florida Panthers (1993-1996)

 Kudelski finished the 1993-94 season with the Florida Panthers, and represented the club in the 1994 NHL All-Star Game held at Madison Square Garden.
 Kudelski scored the first goal for the Eastern Conference along with the game-tying goal, as the Eastern Conference defeated the Western Conference by a score of 9-8.

-On January 13, 1994, his wife Marie-France gave birth to their daughter Jessica, named the first Panther baby, who was the first child born to a player of the new team.

 In 44 games with the Panthers, Kudelski scored 14 goals and 29 points.
 Kudelski tied an NHL record, as he played in 86 regular season games: 42 with Ottawa and 44 with Florida, during the season.

-Kudelski's offensive production dropped drastically in 1994-95, as he scored six goals and nine points in 26 games in the lockout shortened season.

-Kudelski continued to struggle in the 1995-96 season, earning only one assist in 13 games with the Panthers.
-He also spent some time with the Carolina Monarchs of the AHL, scoring a goal in four games.
+Kudelski's offensive production dropped in 1994-95, as he scored six goals and nine points in 26 games in the lockout shortened season.
+In the 1995-96 season, he earned only one assist in 13 games with the Panthers.
+He also spent some time with the Carolina Monarchs of the AHL, scoring one goal in four games.
 After the season, Kudelski officially retired from hockey.